bdombro/monorepo-tooling-demos/README.md

 What's not
 - Likely bloated and overkill for smaller teams
 - Moves package-manager config and caches in weird folders.
 Results in learning curve and possible lock-in
+- Is less good at concurancy than others -- but can be combined with (Lage)[https://microsoft.github.io/lage/docs/Introduction/#level-1-legacy-workspace-runners] to boost

 ### Turbo